Speakers

 The Social Innovation Summit program elevates, inspires, and mobilizes cross-sector action spanning the corporate, philanthropic, investment, policy, cultural, civil society, and innovation landscape.
 Our diverse mix of speakers help frame the conversation.

-Please see our latest 2026 speakers below and check back for updates on the incredible thought leaders joining the line up this June!
+Please see our latest 2026 speakers below and check back for updates on the 2027 lineup!

 2026 Speakers